feedhenry/nodeschool/README.md

 # NODE SCHOOL by Red Hat Mobile

-This repository should server as resource for series of courses organized by team at Red Hat Mobile.
+This repository should serve as resource for series of courses organized by team at Red Hat Mobile.

 *THIS IS A WORK IN PROGRESS*